 A victim of trade secret theft can also seek financial compensation that measures the actual loss attributed to the theft or the profits (or “unjust enrichment”) acquired by the trade secret thief.
 In egregious situations, a West Virginia court can award punitive damages up to twice the amount of any award.
 Attorney fees will also be awarded in egregious (willful and malicious) situations or if a claim is brought in bad faith.

-An action for misappropriation must be brought within 3 years after the misappropriation is discovered or by the exercise of reasonable diligence should have been discovered..
+An action for misappropriation must be brought in West Virginia within three years after the misappropriation is discovered or by the exercise of reasonable diligence should have been discovered.

 In addition to West Virginia’s rules regarding trade secrets, certain federal rules also apply in West Virginia.
 The Economic Espionage Act of 1996 makes the theft of trade secrets a federal crime.
 The Act prohibits the theft of a trade secret by a person intending or knowing that the offense will injure a trade secret owner.